joshhinds/joshhinds.github.io/technical-seo.md

 <h1>Technical SEO Training Resources</h1>

+The degree to how technical something is in "technical SEO" can vary from person to person.
+For one person it is using Python to automate common tasks and for another it's fixing Title tags on pages.
+Don't laugh it can actually be that far ranging.

-The first thing you learn as you get into technical search engine optimization is that the level of "technical" can vary widely from one person to the next.
-That said, the resources below will give you a good solid level of knowledge from which to build upon going forward.
-This is a field that moves fast so you'll be ahead of the game if you go ahead and commit now to making ongoing learning a part of your routine.
+Wherever your skill level is now the resources here will allow you to level up your knowledge to lead the field.

+SEO moves fast so you’ll want to go ahead and commit now to making ongoing learning a part of your routine.

 <h2 id="technical-seo-guides">Technical SEO Guides</h2>